US Visitor Visas are a type of nonimmigrant visa that is often issued for short-term purposes. Some of these golds are:

 Types of US Visitor Visas

-- B visas: People who intend to meet their friends or family, spend holidays, accomplish business negotiations can apply for B visas.
+- B visas: People who intend to meet their friends or family, spend holidays, and accomplish business negotiations can apply for B visas.
 The B1 visa is suitable for business visitors and those who plan to attend conferences and events.
 People who travel to the United States as tourists, or those who want to see their family members, must apply for a B2 visa.
 People coming to the United States for medical treatment must also apply for a B2 visa.
 Applicants for this visa must pay $ 160.
 Also, the initial validity of this visa is six months.
 The US visitor visa extension is a bit difficult because the applicant must provide compelling reasons.
 Besides, he/she has to pay $ 370.

 - US Visa Waiver Program: This program allows citizens of some countries to travel to the United States for up to 90 days without a visa.
 These people need a valid Electronic System for Travel Authorization instead of a visa.
 Keep in mind that people coming to the United States under the US Visa Waiver Program cannot extend their stay.